 - possible closure for poor accrual.

-Multiple Site Committees exist covering all disease areas, including one for supportive care and one for early phase trials.
+Multiple Site Committees exist covering all disease areas and modalities.

 - identify the patient population relevant to your protocol